rillki/zippo/README.md

 ### Command line ZIP utility

-## currently work in progress, check quickHowTo.txt to see what works
+## readme and wiki needs updating, check quickHowTo.txt and Makefile to find out how to compile

 Zip and unzip files in just a few seconds using your terminal or the command line.
 No need to click or select anything!